bogzbonny/yeehaw/_TODO.md

         - if applied to the fg, the current fg character would still be the ch up to a threshold of maybe 50% alpha (in which case it would use the character behind it.

-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^  DONE  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 01. basic file viewer
 01. translate file_navigator

+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^  DONE  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+01. prioritizing bug in file_nav_test:
+    - nav is not unfocusing properly
+    - click on the file_viewer and get the duplicate junk

 10. button selectable (can hit with enter key)
 05. color "darker", "lighter" methods